Chauncey Billups: Personal life

 Billups and his wife have three daughters.
 His younger brother, Rodney, played point guard for the University of Denver from 2002 to 2005, was drafted in the NBA Development League, played professionally in Europe, and went on to a coaching career, becoming head coach of the Denver Pioneers in 2016.

 Billups is the first cousin of running back LenDale White.
 His second cousin Amir Billups of the Buffalo 716ers was killed in a 2015 car accident.

 Billups wore the #4 through high school and college and at times during his professional career because he idolized former Pistons guard Joe Dumars, the Pistons' President of Basketball Operations during his time with Detroit.
 His favorite NFL team is the Denver Broncos.

 Billups was featured on the cover of the video game NBA Ballers: Phenom and is the player's mentor.

 On June 16, 2008, Billups appeared at Joe Louis Arena for a Barack Obama rally.

 The Coors Events Center has a large mural of Billups in the northeast corner of the arena as part of his "Chauncey's Kid Roundup" program.

+Controversies

-Sexual assault allegation
+Rape allegation

-In 1997, Billups and fellow former Celtic Ron Mercer were accused of sexually assaulting a woman at the home of teammate Antoine Walker.
-According to a civil suit, Billups, Mercer and Walker's roommate Michael Irvin assaulted the woman at Walker's condo after leaving a Boston comedy club on November 9, 1997.
+In 1997, Billups and fellow former Boston Celtics player Ron Mercer were accused of raping a woman at the home of teammate Antoine Walker.
+According to a civil suit, Billups, Mercer and Walker's roommate Michael Irvin raped the woman at Walker's condo after leaving a Boston comedy club on November 9, 1997.
 A medical examination on the following day revealed injuries consistent with the victim's testimony.
 No criminal charges were filed, but Billups and Mercer settled a civil suit in 2000.
 Before he was hired as the head coach for the Portland Trail Blazers, the club asserted that they had investigated this allegation and concluded it did not disqualify him from taking the role.